Greece Moments Greece Moments

 Patmos Psili Amos Taverna

-In midsummer, the small tavern opens
+In the height of summer, the small tavern opens

 #6 Kalikatsou Rock near Grikos